RESQUELAB/requelab.github.io/pages/EMSE-journal.md

    - Execute the Server: `python server.py`

-3. Extract the zip and execute “1º.exe”
+3. Extract the zip and execute “AdaptiveUI_Server.exe”
 4. Wait till clients connect.
 (Click on Refresh to see the connected clients)
    - Give the clients your: